EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 And one thing that we all learned is that GPU acceleration is actually pretty accessible: as long as you have a parallelizeable operation and working knowledge of the OpenCL library its very feasible to parallelize computation with the GPU.

 ## Results

-###### Your final images, animations, video of your system (whichever is relevant).
-You can include results that you think show off what you built but that you did not have time to go over on presentation day.
+[//]: # (Your final images, animations, video of your system whichever is relevant.
+You can include results that you think show off what you built but that you did not have time to go over on presentation day.)

 The final version of our renderer is capable of rendering scenes with diffuse, mirror, and glass materials with arbitrarily high sample rates and max ray depths (although subject to the GPU watchdog timeout problem that was described earlier), and can do so far faster than a CPU-based renderer for high quality renders.